Insurance for students

 Minimum amount: SEK 200

-The period of validity of Individual Student OUT should be stated with dates (the insurance is not automatically valid two weeks before and two weeks after the study period).
+The period of validity of Individual Student OUT should be stated with dates.
+The insurance is not automatically valid two weeks before and two weeks after the study period and therefore you need to remember to include travel days.
+Once the insurance is ordered, Kammarkollegiet will send a confirmation, insurance certificate and invoice to the person you have stated as contact person.

 In case of crises abroad